 proficient project managers by using Microsoft Project

-personal computers and the use of a keyboard and a
+be familiar with personal computers and the use of a

-have completed the following courses or have equivalent
+that students have completed the following courses or

 A Foundation course is

 also available that is less extensive and not so

 demanding but the Foundation / Intermediate course has

 proven to be very popular since it is designed to give